 Seelyville Water uses Nixle text alerts to provide important information about our water.
 This will be information such as water main breaks or boil advisories.
-Text "seelyvilleww" to 888777 to subscribe, or contact our office for more information.
+Text "seelyvilleww" to 888777 to subscribe, or sign up for email or text notification at www.seelyville-in.gov.